CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/_index.md

 The EVPN address-family is supported with both eBGP and iBGP peering.
 If the underlay routing is provisioned using eBGP, you can use the same eBGP session to carry EVPN routes.
 For example, in a typical 2-tier Clos network topology where the leaf switches are the VTEPs, if eBGP sessions are in use between the leaf and spine switches for the underlay routing, the same sessions can be used to exchange EVPN routes; the spine switches merely act as *route forwarders* and do not install any forwarding state as they are not VTEPs.
 When EVPN routes are exchanged over iBGP peering, OSPF can be used as the IGP or the next hops can also be resolved using iBGP.

+For information about VXLAN routing, including platform and hardware limitations, see [VXLAN Routing](../VXLAN-Routing/).

 {{%notice note%}}

-- The routing control plane (including EVPN) is installed as part of the [FRRouting](https://frrouting.org/) (FRR) package.
-For more information about FRR, refer to the [FRR Overview](../../Layer-3/FRRouting-Overview/).
-- Data plane MAC learning is disabled by default on VXLAN interfaces.
+Data plane MAC learning is disabled by default on VXLAN interfaces.
 Do *not* enable MAC learning on VXLAN interfaces: EVPN is responsible for installing remote MACs.

 {{%/notice%}}

-For information about VXLAN routing, including platform and hardware limitations, see [VXLAN Routing](../VXLAN-Routing/).